Jaswanth-Reddy-S/architect/index.md

 * Read a file in different formats
 * Checkin and Checkout in sharepoint using pnp powershell
 * To replace a value in .property file or .config file
+* To check characters in a string like A-Z,a-z,0-9

 # EDA